 Economic Impact of Yacht Ownership

 The global yacht fleet supports a vast economic ecosystem.
 Shipyards, marinas, crew agencies, charter brokers, insurers, and financiers all depend on yacht activity.
 Each new vessel represents jobs for builders, designers, and captains, as well as ongoing expenses for fuel, maintenance, and upgrades.
-From this perspective, asking how many yachts are there in the world is also asking how significant is the industry that supports them.
+From this perspective, asking how many yachts are there in the world is also asking how significant the industry is that supports them.
 The answer is clear: the industry is robust, resilient, and growing steadily.

 Charter Markets and Accessible Ownership